harness/developer-hub/kb/platform/harness-platform-faqs.md

 API Endpoints labeled as beta have been tested by our teams and are generally safe for consumption.
 However, we caution against using them for critical workloads, as they are not classified as stable yet.

-### Can the Delegate's StatefulSet be scaled?
+### Can the delegate's StatefulSet be scaled?

-Yes, you can scale the Delegate StatefulSet.
-For more details, please refer to our autoscale documentation using replicas.
+Yes, you can scale the delegate StatefulSet.
+For more information, go to [Autoscale using replicas](/docs/platform/delegates/manage-delegates/auto-scale-using-replicas).

 ### Why is the delegate image based on UBI instead of Ubuntu?